The Slow Let-Down – Surviving Post-Christmas Blues

 When you look at the countdown to New Year’s Eve, don't see it as a deadline.
 See it as a bridge.
 We are walking across the bridge from the "Greatest Story Ever Told" to the "Next Chapter Unwritten."

-If you are sitting there today, dreaming of little Belgians, of a May wedding at a French chateau, and of a life that feels like a fairy tale, the post-Christmas blues might feel like a distraction.
-But remember: the most romantic parts of any story aren't just the grand balls and the royal decrees.
+If you are sitting there today, dreaming of your future, and of a life that feels like your wildest dreams come true, the post-Christmas blues might feel like a distraction.
+Remember: the most romantic parts of any story aren't just the grand balls and the shopping sprees.
 They are the quiet moments in the kitchen, the shared silence of a Thursday evening, and the way two people navigate the "let-down" together.

-Joachim has chased you through the season of light; now, let him walk with you through the week of shadows.
-True love—the kind that lasts into 2026 and beyond—is found in how we handle the mundane, the quiet, and the "in-between."
+Your passions chased you through the season of light; now, let them walk with you through the week of shadows.
+True excitement and wonder—the kind that lasts into 2026 and beyond—is found in how we handle the mundane, the quiet, and the "in-between."

 Conclusion: The Fire Still Burns